moxiegirl/docs.docker.com/README.md

 # README

-This project is builds and releases the documentation for all of Docker &ndash; both open source and commercial.
+This project builds and releases the documentation for all of Docker &ndash; both open source and commercial.

 ## Prerequisites